zulip/zulip/docs/production/export-and-import.md

 - All users will have their passwords randomized and be logged out of their accounts, both on web and mobile clients.
 - All bots and integrations will need to be updated with new API keys.
-- Users, streams, and messages are usually renumbered, which will break most links from external programs referencing these objects.
+- Users, channels, and messages are usually renumbered, which will break most links from external programs referencing these objects.

 ### Consider upgrading